-- In some situations, can be used effectively alone, repeatedly, to maintain Phragmites at acceptable thresholds specified by manager or landowner. - Glyphosate, imazapyr and glyphosate/imazapyr mix are most frequently cited as acceptable herbicides. - Glyphosate is less expensive than imazapyr, but there remains controversy over its effectiveness compared to use of imazapyr alone or imazapyr/glyphosate mix.
+- It is essential to know the rules and regulations regarding herbicides in the jurisdiction you are working in.
+For example, in Canada, use of herbicide over water is typically not permitted. - All label recommendations must be followed. - In some situations, herbicides can be used effectively alone, repeatedly over time, to maintain Phragmites at acceptable thresholds specified by manager or landowner. - In most cases combining herbicide application with additional control methods is much more effective - Glyphosate, imazapyr and glyphosate/imazapyr mix are most frequently cited as acceptable herbicides. - Glyphosate is less expensive than imazapyr, but there remains controversy over its effectiveness compared to use of imazapyr alone or imazapyr/glyphosate mix.
 This may have to do with site specific conditions, e.g., water vs no water, or applicator experience, but adequate monitoring data are lacking to distinguish cause and effect. - Many managers have experienced dead zones with the use of imazapyr, but it is not clear if this is due to where and how it was applied or general use of this herbicide. - When applied over dry land, imazapyr binds to soil and inhibits native plant regeneration, which is a necessary condition for site recovery due to native plant competition with Phragmites. - The best concentration of imazapyr also remains controversial.
-For example use of imazapyr in concentrations higher than recommended rates have been reported as well as more recent reports of increased efficacy and reduced non-target impacts with concentration as low as 0.5% active ingredient.
-Again, adequate monitoring data is lacking and in the latter case results are still pending. - The use of imazapyr alone without active monitoring in Green Bay was reported at the 2017 SOLM conference; this is concern considering the conflicting viewpoints about this species. - Imazapyr can be used earlier in season than glyphosate but managers expressed conflicting results on efficacy of early herbicide application over fall application. - Early herbicide application must consider impacts to native fauna, such as nesting birds. - It is uncertain whether imazapyr on dry land actually kills seeds or only inhibits germination. - More research or clarification needed on appropriate uses and application parameters for imazapyr and for relative efficacy compared to other herbicides or herbicide combination. - There is concern over potential resistance to these commonly applied herbicides.
+For example, use of imazapyr in concentrations higher than recommended rates have been reported as well as more recent reports of increased efficacy and reduced non-target impacts with concentration as low as 0.5% active ingredient. - The use of imazapyr alone without active monitoring in Green Bay was reported at the 2017 SOLM conference; this is of concern considering the conflicting viewpoints about the efficacy and potential non-target impacts of this herbicide. - Imazapyr can be used earlier in season than glyphosate but managers expressed conflicting results on efficacy of early herbicide application over fall application. - Early herbicide application must consider impacts to native fauna, such as nesting birds. - It is uncertain whether imazapyr on dry land kills seeds or only inhibits germination; this has management implications, particularly regarding restorations that include planting of native species. - More research or clarification is needed on appropriate uses and application parameters for imazapyr and for relative efficacy compared to other herbicides or herbicide combination. - Use of imazamox is recommended by some, however, notable studies have shown significantly lower Phragmites kill rates.